By now you probably know that the Nikon Z5 was announced. A weather-sealed, dual SD card slot, full-frame 24MP camera with IBIS. Damn.

 What makes the Z5 special?

 I don’t know if it will be yet.
-But it’s looking like a solid contender, some very aggressive specs at a very aggressive price.
+But it’s looking like a solid contender, with some very aggressive specs at a very aggressive price.

 With a few flaws of course.